apache/spark/docs/mllib-metrics.md

 \newcommand{\zero}{\mathbf{0}}
 \]`

+## Algorithm Metrics

+Spark's MLlib comes with a number of machine learning algorithms that can be used to learn from and make predictions on data.
+When applying these algorithms, there is a need to evaluate their performance on certain criteria, depending on the application and its requirements.
+Spark's MLlib also provides a suite of metrics for the purpose of evaluating the performance of its algorithms.

+Specific machine learning algorithms fall under broader types of machine learning applications like classification, regression, clustering, etc. Each of these types have well established metrics for performance evaluation and those metrics that are currently available in Spark's MLlib are detailed in this section.

 ## Binary Classification

-Binary classifiers are used to separate the elements of a given set into two separate groups and is a special case of multiclass classification.
+[Binary classifiers](https://en.wikipedia.org/wiki/Binary_classification) are used to separate the elements of a given dataset into one of two possible groups (e.g. fraud or not fraud) and is a special case of multiclass classification.
 Most binary classification metrics can be generalized to multiclass classification metrics.

-### Metrics

 <table class="table">
   <thead>